All Episodes

 Okay, so if the CIA, this is the first thing that jumped out at me.

-If the CIA has put together this secret plan called code name Operation Merlin, and its purpose was to foul up the Iranians' attempt to successfully build firing sets that triggers the nuclear uh uh explosion, the chain reaction needed for a nuclear explosion.
+If the CIA has put together this secret plan called code name Operation Merlin, and its purpose was to foul up the Iranians' attempt to successfully build firing sets that triggers the nuclear explosion, the chain reaction needed for a nuclear explosion.

-What was the first thing you conclude from that?
+What's the first thing you conclude from that?

-The Iranians are working on a nuclear bomb as far back as 2000, because if they weren't, if they weren't working on a nuclear bomb, then why would you need this operation?
+Because if they weren't, if they weren't working on a nuclear bomb, then why would you need this operation?

 Why would you need Operation Merlin?

-The second thing that sort of stands out at me is if you read more of the story in the excerpt, you find out the Russians were the ones helping the Iranians.
+The second thing that sort of stands out at me is, if you read more of the story in the excerpt, you find out the Russians were the ones helping the Iranians.

 This plan seemed easy.